-In this case lawyers filed pro hac vice appearances, like you can also see on the docket in Dominion, Inc. v Sidney Powell, and scores of other cases.
-The court granted the out of state lawyers permission to appear.
+In this case, lawyers filed pro hac vice appearances, as you can also see on the docket in Dominion, Inc. v Sidney Powell, and scores of other cases.
+The court permitted the out-of-state lawyers to appear.
 This is pretty common.

 Following proper judicial process